 As for the requested donation, it is in alignment with past years and other sports.
 The donation requested is set by Oak Park Summer School (not Baseball) and is voluntary.
 Proceeds do go to the Baseball Program and help pay for things like field maintenance, uniform replacement, balls and equipment, the athletic trainer, stipends, and day-to-day costs of running the program.
-Below is a breakdown of the other sports doing summer conditioning (the number of days spread out over the weeks of participation).

 The Baseball Summer Training Camp is a two-week training session intended to build skills, knowledge, team chemistry, and to promote the Oak Park Eagle culture of teamwork, sportsmanship, and work ethic.
 Emphasis will be placed on developing individual skills as well as team play.